amsanoop/Readme-test/README_Helix.md

 ## About

 This package contains an Optical Character Recognition Software which allows you to extract information from images and handwritten documents.
+Helix OCR is a Machine learning enabled enterpise grade platfrom that allows users/companies to automate their business process through AI based cognitive process automation.

+Helix OCR leverages advanced machine learning algorithms and natural language processing algorithms to work on unstructured text documents and companies can cover a lager portion of their automation needs without spending months on building business cases or spending time on paperwork to run a pilot.

 ## Features and Benefits